Older Adults and the 2020 Census: A Colorado Story

 We mentioned political districts at the beginning of this post and we are going to end with underscoring the importance of the decennial census to our democracy.
 Regardless of political orientation or leaning, we all value the importance of fair congressional districts, and, without an accurate census count, we will not be able to confidently say that our congressional districts are fairly allocated.
 The most important use for census data is to divide the 435 member districts of the United States House of Representatives among the states.
 We can all contribute to this crucial exercise of democracy by participating in the 2020 Census, and by encouraging our friends, families, communities, coffee klatches, churches, and any and all other gathering places to join us and be counted.

 We all have a role to play in ensuring that Census 2020 engages everyone.
-Register for NCOA’s upcoming webinar to learn how government agencies and officials, nonprofits, advocacy organizations, and philanthropy are educating communities about how the Census will impact essential services for older adults and their families.
+Access the recording of NCOA’s webinar to learn how government agencies and officials, nonprofits, advocacy organizations, and philanthropy are educating communities about how the Census will impact essential services for older adults and their families.